 Test 3 – Automated Browser Bot Testing

-The purpose of this test isn’t necessarily to test the python code or the logic of the game per say, it’s to test the compatibility of Django, Python and oTree across multiple browsers and different devices.
+The purpose of this test isn’t necessarily to test the python code or the logic of the game per se, it is to test the compatibility of Django, Python and oTree across multiple browsers and different devices.
 This test will reveal any issues the game has with specific web browsers and operating systems.
 In theory, oTree, Django and Python, and therefore the game should be able to run on any web browser, on any device, or is this the case or not?

 Test Specification